licanhua/YWinAppDriver/README.md

 ### Appium desktop can't show all controls WinAppDriver provided
  [Appium Desktop](https://github.com/appium/appium-desktop) is a great tool to inspect the app's elements and it's very easy to learn and use it.
  Currently WinAppDriver can't show all elements.
 I don't know if it's the issue of WinAppDriver or Appium, but YWinAppDriver doesn't have this problem.

+ ## YWinAppDriver Known issue
+ ### The Click is slow than WinAppDriver
+ You can set capabilities {clickWithInvoke: true}, it will be very fast.
+The down side is it will not close the flyout like Menu Windows until you click somewhere else.